omni-us/jsonargparse/README.rst

 complex type hints and `docstring-parser
 <https://pypi.org/project/docstring-parser/>`__ to get the argument descriptions
 from the docstrings.
-Both these packages are included when jsonargparse is installed using the *all* extras requires.
+Both these packages are included when jsonargparse is installed using the :code:`signatures` extras require as explained in section :ref:`installation`.

 Json schemas